ufkunmndrs/Knowledge-Graph-Completion-with-Question-Answering-Long-Tail-Entities-from-German-DBpedia/README.md

 The code for the evaluation of the answer quality can be found in `Code/evaluate_answers.py`.

 The results for the answer quality evaluation can be found in `EvalResultsFiles`.
 The directory is structured s.t. the `CSVFiles` directory contains the results for metrics according to their entity position.
 The csv/excel files contain the respective metric score for each entity in the evaluation set based on their question type.

+The `EvalResultsFiles` contain txt files for each entity position based on question type.
+These files rank the entities according to their scores in the respective metric and additionally provide the macro-averaged metric value.

+Additionally, the metrics were analyzed again in boxplots and median values for each category based on question type.
+The results can be found as plots in the `Plots/CategoryMetricAverages` directory for subject/object position respectively.

+#### Thresholded Answer Quality Evaluation
+The final part of the evaluation concerns the